pterodaktilus/video2ascii/README.md

 - opencv-python
 - numpy

-you can run program by typing: python main.py <videofilename>
+you can run program by typing in cmd or terminal:\
+python main.py <videofilename>